 Using bitcoin is still better than the banks but its lead is decreasing.
 When you are a cryptocurrency innovating slower than the legacy banking system you know you have a real problem.

-How did it get to this
+How it got to this

 The number of transactions bitcoin can process, in other words, how much it can scale, is determined by 3 things.